psycho-baller/local-outlook-api/README.md

 1. The background script establishes and maintains a connection to your SSE endpoint
 2. When an event is received, it validates the data and processes the instruction
 3. It finds or creates an Outlook tab as needed
-4. The content script interacts with the Outlook interface to perform the requested action
+4. The appropriate content script module interacts with the Outlook interface to perform the requested action
 5. Results are sent back to the server via the provided callback URL

 #### Programmatic Email Client